 On May 18, 2020, the Governor announced a four-phase plan for relaxing many of the restrictions that have been in place over the coming weeks and months, beginning with allowing limited types of businesses to open and activities to occur immediately and others to open or resume in the future, all subject to compliance with public health and safety guidelines.
 The timing of relaxing restrictions on businesses and activities in the future will be dependent on the Governor's assessment of the extent to which continued progress is being made in managing the spread of the virus.
-The Governor initiated the second phase of his four-phase reopening plan on June 8, 2020.
 Some municipalities have also issued local orders affecting activities within the applicable municipality, including the City of Boston, which in certain cases may be more restrictive than the Governor's orders.